-- Build Independence: Our highest goal is to help boys with autism grow into self-assured, self-reliant young men who can maintain healthy habits and take pride in their own success.
+- Build Independence: Our highest goal is to help boys with autism grow into self-assured, self-reliant young adults who can maintain healthy habits and take pride in their own success.

 - Experience Life Broadly: Some autism programs focus solely on social skills.
-Although it’s important for young men to understand appropriate cues and responses, social engagement is built around confidence in all areas of life.
+Although it’s important for students to understand appropriate cues and responses, social engagement is built around confidence in all areas of life.

 - Find A Network: Through family education and peer support, our team creates a culture of support that follows each student long after they leave our residential facility.